ThePrimeagen/fem-jsperf/lessons/03-i-promise-performance/A-a-tail-as-old-as-time.md

 Lets draw out our idea before we implement it, here is my basic steps in my head

-* pull out the timer and make it return only numbers (easily testable)
+1. pull out the timer and make it return only numbers (easily testable)
-* create a timer that maps expiry time to callbacks
+1. create a timer that maps expiry time to callbacks
-* update the game loop so that it is a function, not a while async loop
+1. update the game loop so that it is a function, not a while async loop
-* ...
+1. ...
-* profit (less memory)
+1. profit (less memory (and hopefully less cpu (lisp)))

 <br/>